teuk/mediabot_v3/docs/HAILO_3.5.md

 output into training: the live bot identity is excluded even when it is absent from both configuration lists and the SQL table.

+MB765 adds an earlier, per-channel boundary for shared automation.
+A sender in `conversation.CHANNEL_BOTS`, a direct leading address to that sender, or an exact command in `conversation.CHANNEL_COMMANDS` returns before Hailo context, activity, reply, chatter, learning or provider post-edit can run.
+Use this central boundary when the same traffic must also be invisible to Wit/Quip, Spark/SparkAction and the rest of the public interaction pipeline.

 The output contract is exactly one printable IRC-safe line.
 The following conditions force the original candidate fallback: